2026-27 Course Catalog

 Theater Ensemble

-Students may also apply to work in technical capacities within the production.* The productions emphasize commitment to a group project, especially the importance of ensemble theater, characterized by a collaborative approach where each actor and technician is integral to the overall performance.
-Students will have the opportunity to join the EdTA Thespian Society after participating in two or more productions over the course of their tenure at MHS.
+Two major productions are presented each year: a drama or comedy in November and a musical in early March.
+Auditions are open to all students interested in performing, regardless of prior acting experience. *Students may also apply to work in technical capacities within the production.
+The productions emphasize commitment to a group project, especially the importance of ensemble theater, characterized by a collaborative approach where each actor and technician is integral to the overall performance.
+Students will have the opportunity to join the EdTA Thespian Society after participating in two or more productions during their tenure at MHS

 *Limited number of full-time technical positions available